Project-Books/book-project/README.md

 - View books in your different shelves and make changes

 *Coming soon:*
-- Set yourself a reading goal: how many books or pages you want to read by the end of the year and track your progress towards accomplishing it
+- Track your progress towards a reading goal: the number of books or pages you want to have read by the end of the year
 - Add your own shelves
 - User registration and accounts
 - And much more!